Europe's toxic air: clearer but not clean

 TRILLION EURO COST

-Countering fears of the cost of regulation, it puts the EU bill for healthcare, sick days and the wider impact on the environment at roughly $1.3 trillion.
+Countering fears of the cost of regulation, it puts the EU bill for healthcare, sick days and the wider impact on the environment at roughly 1 trillion euros ($1.3 trillion).

 London, the continent's biggest city, has one of the biggest problems with air.
-It has the highest levels of nitrogen dioxide (NO2) of any European capital; the colorless, odorless gas is produced by burning fuel and can damage people's breathing.
+It has the highest levels of nitrogen dioxide (NO2) of any European capital; the colourless, odourless gas is produced by burning fuel and can damage people's breathing.

 Through complex chemical reactions, nitrogen oxides generate ground-level ozone; this has supplanted the old London "pea soup" smoky fogs as the modern definition of smog.
 Air in the British capital again made headlines when ground-level ozone was 80 percent over World Health Organization (WHO) guidelines on the eve of the 2012 Olympics, raising worries for the athletes.